zootedme/zootedme.github.io/_posts/2021-09-28-how-to-make-money-while-youre-still-in-college.md

 ### **Work as a Tutor**

 Tutoring is a fantastic side gig for a college student.
-Use what you've learnt so far to teach younger students and assist them in improving their grades.
+Use what you've learned so far to teach younger students and assist them in improving their grades.
 This is a fantastic method for students who are passionate about academia to put their knowledge to work while continuing to learn more.

 It also doesn't have to be limited to math or science.
 You may teach foreign languages, history, and even music to your students.